mikenelson-io/fusion-client-devkit/README.md

  - Operating system compatability.
 The intial build of the DevKit was tested on Ubuntu 20.04 and Fedora 37.
 Since the DevKit can run as a Docker container, it should run on any platform supported by a Linux container.
 If using the Installer method, then currently only CentOS, Fedora, Ubuntu, or MacOS have been tested.

 	 - x86-64 Ubuntu/CentOS/Fedora linux machine, which could be a bare metal machine, Windows WSLv2, or a virtual machine
-	    - Docker (Docker Desktop for WSLv2)
+	    - Docker or Docker Desktop for WSLv2.
+You can run Docker in WSLv2 without installing Docker Desktop.
 	 - Apple Silicon (arm64) or Intel (amd64) machine running MacOS
 	    - Docker Desktop or equivalent installed
 	    - wget installed (for standalone script install)